|

 Our Covenant

-Every year during Easter week, we gather to renew our
+Every year during Easter week, we

-membership or become a member
+gather to renew our membership or become a new member by signing the

-by signing the following covenant.
+following covenant.

 We commit ourselves to following Jesus Christ, through whom God has made friends